 - Frozen Little Golden Book (Disney Frozen) by Victoria Saxon (U.S. site), Minecraft: The Official Construction Handbook by Egmont UK Ltd (U.K. site)

-Analysis: Americans prefer to read about real people and events, as well as escape into popular movie fare.
+Analysis: Americans prefer to read about real people and events, as well as an escape into popular movie fare.
 Europeans, on the other hand, show the same buying behaviour as they do with video games, preferring to stock up on the latest trends.

 It’s hard to find anyone who hasn’t bought at least one thing on eBay, as the thrill of winning a bidding war and getting that prized product for lower than you expected is a heady rush.
 But there are always products that sell better than others, and here’s the top 10.